ef2k/ef2k/README.md

-### Hi there 👋

-I'm currently building emergency response software at RapidSOS 🚔 🚒 🚑.

 Anything you find here is code I've written for fun and in tradition with the early days of GitHub.

 Feel free to use anything you find.
+Best of luck.
 Cheers 🍻.